baltejbal/SWATCH/README.md

   4. Line the sensor up with holes on the main part of the breadboard, and insert the male-end of the jumper cables into the pins previously identified.
 Insert the female end of each cable into the matching GPIO pin on the Raspberry Pi.

-  5. When your physical connections are secured, plug in your peripherals into the Raspberry Pi and power it on.
+  5. When your physical connections are secured, plug in your keyboard and mouse into the Raspberry Pi and power it on.

   6. Following the directions established above, create a remote desktop connection to the Pi.
-Use the ip address that you noted when preparing your platform initially - the login credentials should be the same.
+Use the ip address that you noted when preparing your platform initially - the login credentials are the same.

- 7. At this point, breadboard prototyping is complete, It is time to move on the designing and soldering a plug-and-play PCB.
+ 7. At this point, breadboard prototyping is complete, It is time to move on to the designing and soldering of the plug-and-play PCB.

 # PCB Design and Soldering